fsbolero/fsbolero.github.io/docs/Routing.md

 ### Prerequisites

 In order to use routing, you need to make sure that the page's base URL is set correctly.
-In most cases, you simply need to add the following inside the `<head>` of your page (`wwwroot/index.html`):
+In most cases, you simply need to add the following inside the `<head>` of your page (`Pages/_Host.cshtml` for hosted apps, `wwwroot/index.html` for client-only apps):

 ```html
 <base href="/">